Archibald Alexander Gordon: Autobiography

-In 1941 Major Gordon published his memoirs, Culled from a Diary (1867–1939), published by Oliver and Boyd, with a foreword by his old friend Lord Mottistone.
+In 1941, Major Gordon published his memoirs, Culled from a Diary (1867–1939), published by Oliver and Boyd, with a foreword by his old friend Lord Mottistone.

 Major Gordon explained in his preface that he wrote this book from brief diaries that he made at the time and not from memory.
 He also states that he penned these diary gleanings against his wishes and solely through pressure by certain prominent people, who urged him to leave a record of his events, because they would be of interest some day.
 He thanks the famous Miss Anna Buchan, who published under the pseudonym O. Douglas, for her contribution to the book.
 He also give thanks to Lord Mottistone who he served with in the Siege of Antwerp and who wrote the foreword of the book.
-Finally he also thanked Dom Ernest Graf, O.S.B. of St. Mary's Abbey, Buckfast, Devon for his advice and encouragement, without which he might never have ventured in the field of authorship.
+Finally he also thanked Dom Ernest Graf, O.S.B. of Buckfast Abbey, Devon for his advice and encouragement, without which he might never have ventured in the field of authorship.

 The book consists of 17 chapters and counts 206 pages.